trusktr/rocket-module/README.md

         package name.
 For example: 'username_packagename/path/to/file.js'.
   - [x] Get the npm dependencies of each pacakge (add this to the result of getPackageInfo)
-  - [ ] For each package, write the npm dependencies (of the previous step, during app build), retrieved from a package's isopack, to package.json in the respective temporary location for the given package.
-Also put the isopack name and version 0.0.0 in the package.json.
+  - [x] For each package, write the npm dependencies (of the previous step, during app build), retrieved from a package's isopack, to package.json in the respective temporary location for the given package.
+Also put the isopack name in the name field and 0.0.0 in the versions field of the package.json.
   - [ ] Write a package.json file in the parent folder of the packages folder containing all the packages (of the temporary location).
 In it list each package as a dependency using the 'file:...' notation, using the isopack name